Denis2054/Hands-on-Chatbots/README.md

 It is a major part of a project.
 The more you respect privacy and security policies, the more your users and customers will trust you!

-## Virual Ubuntu Machine
+## Virual Linux(Ubuntu) Machine
-A link to a preinstalled Virtual Machine Linux (Ubuntu)will be provided below 48h prior to the beginning of the course.
+A VM for Oracle VM VirtualBox version 5.2.8 is available for the course.
-VM download link: https://drive.google.com/open?id=1ct51CGmFAM6tUgKWdlrWrtP7riTtiDLi
+It contains the pre-configured packages for node.js, ngrok and Python 3.x VM download link: https://drive.google.com/open?id=1ct51CGmFAM6tUgKWdlrWrtP7riTtiDLi
 Password: neo
+Once the file is downloaded
+-first run an anti-virus on the file
+-then go to "Files" and select import VM.

 ## Outline of the course